Last Updated: December 15, 2020

 - Spending – Too much money spent on inventory of a certain item means that you can’t spend that money elsewhere.
 This could include ordering a new product, performing basic maintenance, marketing, or upgrading your store, to name a few.

 Understocking items is unfortunately also costly.
-Stockouts can damage your reputation and trust from your customers and is the easiest way to lose shoppers to a competitor.
+Stockouts can damage your reputation and trust of your customers and is the easiest way to lose shoppers to a competitor.
 It’s important to remember that the price of stockouts is nuanced.

-Of course, it costs you the sales that would have been made – calculate this by taking the average daily sales of the item and multiply it by the number of days it was off your shelves – but it also can have long term consequences.
+Of course, it costs you the sales that would have been made – calculate this by taking the average daily sales of the item and multiplying it by the number of days it was off your shelves – but it also can have long-term consequences.
 These can range from lost customers to halted production lines.
 No matter how you cut it, it’s important to have control over your inventory.

 Lastly, find a routine that works for your business.
 Make sure you’re checking your inventory at regular intervals.
 There are many different types of inventory systems available for businesses.
 It’s not important to pick a certain one, it’s important to stay consistent and regular.

 And the most important tool available to help you accomplish this is your POS reporting and analytics.
 Remember that a point of sale can do much more than simply calculate change given and hold cash in a drawer.
 With a modern solution, you can discover ways that it can grow your business and increase your profits.
 Find out more by clicking below and register for your free trial so you can see the benefits for yourself.